Health Access Program - a Whole Person Care Model for High Risk Communities

 Each session consists of Mam language interpretation for non-Spanish speakers and pairs Employment Specialists with Community Health Workers (CHW’s) to address a variety of health concerns among men ages 16-55.

-CHW’s collaborate with a Licensed Nutritionist to implement a Dietary Approach to Stop Hypertension (DASH) framework and adapt the Social Context Model to distribute a nutritious breakfast, deliver nutrition education, and provide a twice weekly on-site lunch service during clinic hours to encourage low to no-income clients to access a nutritious meal.
+CHW’s collaborate with a Nutritionist/Herbalist to implement a Dietary Approach to Stop Hypertension (DASH) framework and adapt the Social Context Model to distribute a nutritious breakfast, deliver nutrition education, and provide a twice weekly on-site lunch service during clinic hours to encourage low to no-income clients to access a nutritious meal.